BloodRaine/IntroToCS_Assignments/Week8C.md

 # Sample Output
 ```
 INPUT> The random string that will be analyses is : BANANA
-OUTPUT> The winner is: Stuart, with a score of: 12
+OUTPUT> The winner is: Stacy, with a score of: 12
 ```

 **Note : Vowels are only defined as *"AEIOU"*.
 In this problem, *Y* is not considered a vowel.**